 It’s the Wilson Phillips breakup.

-Wilson Phillips was a female pop trio consisting of sisters Carnie and Wendy Wilson (daughters of Beach Boys founder Brian Wilson) and Chynna Phillips (daughter of John and Michelle Phillips of The Mamas & the Papas).
+Wilson Phillips is a female pop trio consisting of sisters Carnie and Wendy Wilson (daughters of Beach Boys founder Brian Wilson) and Chynna Phillips (daughter of John and Michelle Phillips of The Mamas & the Papas).
 They hit it big in the early 1990s but broke up after the release of their second album.
 The trio got back together for a new album released in 2004, had their own reality show in 2012, and have performed occasionally.

 [Sung.]
 Sometimes it’s hard to be a woman …